Sources of international law: Hierarchy

-Treaties as law
+Treaties

 Treaties and conventions are the persuasive source of international law and are considered "hard law."
 Treaties can play the role of contracts between two or more parties, such as an extradition treaty or a defense pact.
 Treaties can also be legislation to regulate a particular aspect of international relations or form the constitutions of international organizations.
 Whether or not all treaties can be regarded as sources of law, they are sources of obligation for the parties to them.
 Article 38(1)(a) of the ICJ Statute, which uses the term "international conventions", concentrates upon treaties as a source of contractual obligation but also acknowledges the possibility of a state expressly accepting the obligations of a treaty to which it is not formally a party.

 For a treaty-based rule to be a source of law, rather than simply a source of obligation, it must either be capable of affecting non-parties or have consequences for parties more extensive than those specifically imposed by the treaty itself.

 Thus, the procedures or methods by treaties become legally binding are formal source of law which is a process by a legal rule comes into existence: it is law creating.